Today I Learned: Why Women Go To The Toilet Together

 So… What Gives?

 Well, first of all, it’s a good idea to identify the fundamental differences in how both genders use the toilet / WC.
 As a man, I can safely say when we go to the toilet, we’re all about efficiency and being functional, we don’t want to be in there any longer than necessary.
 It’s not a nice place to be; there’s often pee on the floor, weird smells and more often than not, there’s a creepy guy with a wandering stare.
-We’re simple, we want to get in there and get out and it’s the same whether the toilet is in a back street pub or set in the luxury bathroom suites of a five star hotel!
+We’re simple, we want to get in there and get out.
 Our process goes something like this: walk into the toilet, identify a urinal (using the urinal code of conduct), walk up to it and unzip, stare directly ahead, rezip, wash hands and then vamoose.
 We don’t want to chat, we don’t want company, we want nothing else than to get back to our life.
 We have more important things to do!

 Women, on the other hand, have an entirely different approach.
 It’s like their second home when they’re out, and I can safely say I’ve never seen a woman go to the lady’s room by herself – at this point in time, I’m pretty sure it’s a myth.
 But why, you ask?
 Well, we’ve got a bit of insider info (actually, we just asked some women and they were happy to tell us; all these years of confusion and we should’ve just asked).
 So, without further adieu, I present to you, the top seven reasons why women go to the toilet together…

 Top 7 Reasons Women go to the Toilet Together